 - 12.1 In order to ensure that the affairs of the College are conducted in an open and transparent manner and that the College is accountable for its use of public funds but also to its employees, its students and the community it serves, it is important for there to be appropriate complaints procedures in place and for these to be well publicised.
-Corporation Members are reminded of their specific responsibility under the Articles of Government to make rules specifying the procedures in accordance with which employees may seek redress of any grievances relating to their employment, of the importance of having formal complaints procedures in place to handle issues raised by students, former students and third parties and of the legal requirement to have a whistleblowing procedure in place. - 12.2 Under the ESFA's Conditions of Funding Agreement with colleges (clause 15.3), students, employers and other third parties have a right to make a complaint to the ESFA in respect of the College or of any of its decisions.
-Corporation Members in particular are reminded that under the ESFA's Procedure for dealing with complaints post 16 education and training provision funded by the ESFA (November 2018), the ESFA can investigate complaints about: - quality, management or experience of education and training; - undue delay or non-compliance with published complaints procedures; - poor administration, - Quality of assessments; - equality and diversity issues (except where there is a more appropriate mechanism for dealing with the matter through the courts or tribunals or other organisations); - advanced learner loans; - apprenticeship providers from employers; and
+Corporation Members are reminded of their specific responsibility under the Articles of Government to make rules specifying the procedures in accordance with which employees may seek redress of any grievances relating to their employment, of the importance of having formal complaints procedures in place to handle issues raised by students, former students and third parties and of the legal requirement to have a whistle blowing procedure in place. - 12.2 Students, employers and other third parties have a right to make a complaint to the ESFA in respect of the College or of any of its decisions.
+Corporation Members in particular are reminded that under the ESFA's Procedure for dealing with complaints about post 16 education and training provision funded by the ESFA (November 2018) the ESFA can investigate complaints about:

+- quality management of education and training; - undue delay or non-compliance with published complaints procedures; - poor administration; - The quality of assessment; - equality and diversity issues (except where there is a more appropriate mechanism for dealing with the matter through the courts or tribunals or other organisations); - Advanced learner loans; - providers from employers; and - From employers, parents or other third parties on behalf of apprentice(s).

-- from employers, parents or other third parties on behalf of apprentice(s). - 12.3 The ESFA will not investigate complaints about - Issues that are more than 12 months old (except for exceptional cases related to advanced learner loans); - examination results, grades, marks, assessment outcomes or curriculum content - individual employment issues, - governor or other voluntary employment issues: - contractual or commercial disputes, or arrangements, - disputes between an employer and a provider in relation to the apprenticeship levy, - matters which are the subject of legal action or matters that are better investigated by the police, - the cancellation or reimbursement of advanced learner loans (which could be referred to the student loan company), - claims for compensation, a refund of fees or costs incurred when a learner has to transfer to another provider, - issues classified as serial, or - allegations of fraud, financial irregularity, whistleblowing and allegations of incentives and inducements (which should be directed to the allegations team), and - safeguarding concerns - 12.4 Complaints made by learners following HE courses in FE Colleges are directed to the Office of the Independent Adjudicator for HE.
+12.3 The ESFA will not investigate complaints about

+- Issues that are more than 12 months old (except for exceptional cases related to advanced learner loans); - examination results, grades, marks, assessment outcomes or curriculum content; - individual employment issues; - Governor or other voluntary employment issues; - contractual or commercial disputes or arrangements; - Disputes between an employer and a provider in relation to the apprenticeship levy; - matters which are the subject of legal action or that are better investigated by the police; - The cancellation or reimbursement of advanced learner loans (which should be referred to the student loan company); - Claims for compensation, a refund of fees or costs incurred when a learner has to transfer to another provider; - Issues classified as serial; or

+- Allegations of fraud, financial irregularity, whistleblowing and allegations of incentives and inducements (which should be directed to the allegations team); and - Safeguarding concerns - 12.4 Complaints made by learners following HE courses in FE colleges are directed to the Office of the Independent Adjudicator) for HE.